emmerichmtm/RieszSEnergySubset1D/README.md

-# Minimizing Riesz s-Energy in Ordered Points
+# Minimum Riesz s-Energy Subset Selection in Ordered Point Sets

 This repository contains a Python implementation to solve the problem of minimizing the Riesz s-energy of a subset of points chosen from a sorted list.
 Two methods are provided: